 - Ohio Association of Security & Investigative Services (OASIS) – OASIS serves Ohio’s Private Security and Investigation Professionals with news, information, and members’ contact information.

 - Ohio Investigator’s Association (OIA) – A professional organization of state investigators and compliance and law enforcement personnel dedicated to encouraging professionalism and cooperation between members and their agencies.

-- Oklahoma State Private Investigator Association (OPIA) - Formed in 1984 to increase public and industry awareness, promote the interests and raise the professional standards of the Profession in Oklahoma.
+- Oklahoma State Private Investigator Association (OPIA) – Formed in 1984 to increase public and industry awareness, promote the interests and raise the professional standards of the Profession in Oklahoma.
 The association is dedicated to being an educational, social and political organization for the enhancement of its members.
-Since its inception, O.P.I.A. has been instrumental in protecting the private detective profession from unfair legislation and sponsoring legislation that is healthy for the investigative industry.
+Since its inception, O.P.I.A. has been instrumental in protecting the private detective profession from unfair legislation and sponsoring legislation that is healthy for the industry.

-- Oregon State Private Investigator Association (OALI) - The state of Oregon’s premier investigation organization.
+- Oregon State Private Investigator Association (OALI) – The state of Oregon’s premier investigation organization.
 OALI is not only the oldest, but also the largest with paid membership.
-The OALI membership consists of investigative professionals and associates, whose mission since 1983 has been to promote a standard of excellence among individual investigators, enhance public confidence in the profession, provide training and represent the industry in public and political forums.
+The OALI membership consists of investigative professionals and associates, whose mission since 1983 has been to promote a standard of excellence among individual detectives, enhance public confidence in the profession, provide training and represent the industry in public and political forums.